LavaSlider/DSSparseArray/DSSparseArray.md

     }

 #### Special Considerations
-When you use this method with mutable subclasses of DSSparseArray, you must not modify the array during enumeration.
+When you use this method with mutable subclasses of [DSSparseArray][], you must not modify the array during enumeration.
 #### Availability
 Available in OS X v10.0 and later.
 #### See Also